erstan/ceval-single-header/README.md

 </table>

 ## Supported expressions
-Any valid combination of the following operators and functions, with floating point numbers as operands can be parsed by <b>ceval</b>.
+Any valid combination of the following operators and functions, with floating point numbers (in decimal or exponential form) as operands can be parsed by <b>ceval</b>.
 Parentheses can be used to override the default operator precedences.

 * Arithematic operators